-We find that morning visits work best, from the Museum’s opening at 10.30am – 12.30pm followed by lunch, which can be facilitated at the museum if required.
+We find that morning visits work best, from the Museum’s opening at 10.30am – 12.30pm followed by lunch, which can be eaten at the museum by arrangement.
 However, if you would like to arrange a visit in the afternoon just let us know.

-We can cater for a maximum of 30 pupils plus staff, and all sessions are very interactive.
-We include food making and tasting in our sessions; all food is vegetarian, please let us know about any dietary requirements within your group before your visit.
+We can cater for a maximum of 30 pupils plus staff, and all sessions are very hands-on.

-Cost – £3 per pupil for schools within Lambeth Borough, £5 per pupil for all other school visits
+Cost – £3 per pupil for schools within Lambeth Borough, £5 per pupil for all non-Lambeth boroughs.

-Payment is made by invoice after your visit.
+To book, fill in the form at the bottom of this page.
+Payment is made by invoice before your visit.

 Plant identification and classification, parts of the plant and their functions, understand where food comes from, find out and describe why plants need water, light and a suitable temperature to grow.

 Hands-on activities to identify, name and classify a vegetable family, identify which parts of a plant are edible, compare and identify seeds, use a microscope, sow seeds, draw objects in the collection.

 2. Water transport in plants (KS2)